hollyschinsky/pocket-guide/native-notification.md

       }
     }, false);
     ```

-4. Test the application: click the Help button.
+  The above code overrides the `window.alert()` function and replace its default implementation with a call to `navigator.notification.alert()`.

+4. Test the application.
+Click the info button located on the right side of the home screen header bar.
     - When you run the application in the browser, you should see a standard browser alert.
     - When you run the application on your device, you should see a native alert.